 Dementia affects each individual in different ways and is also dependent upon the type of dementia someone is living with.
-Although Alzheimer’s is the most common form of dementia, there are other types that present quite differently, which is why our Helping Hands care team in Norwich create bespoke support plans for those they are providing care for.
+Although Alzheimer’s is the most common form of dementia, there are other types that present quite differently, which is why our home care in Norwich team create bespoke support plans for those they are providing care for.

 We’ll get to know your loved one, their personality, their hobbies and their care needs, so that their package of care is completely tailored to them.
 Not only will we keep them safe and well at home, but we can enable them to continue meeting up with friends, attending day centres and getting out and about in Norwich – keeping their sense of self and independence.

 Living with dementia can be quite an adjustment, not just for the individual but their family too.
 As dementia specialists, we understand how important it is to continue keeping to a routine for someone living with dementia, which is why we’ll keep to a select pool of carers for your loved one and ensure their care keeps to the same structure each visit.

 As well as giving you all peace of mind that your loved one is getting the right support for them, it may also help ease some of the other symptoms of their condition, such as confusion or anxiety.
 After all, the familiarity of being at home surrounded by your home comforts is something that would make anyone feel safe and secure, which is exactly the same for someone requiring dementia care.

 Our dementia care service starts from as little as 30 minutes per week, where our friendly carers will support your loved one with the housework, preparing meals and going to the shops.
 You can increase the level of support you receive at any time by regular hourly visits to check in on your loved one and keep them company, all the way up to live in care in Norwich.